 Training institutes for sport coaches

 Public employers of athletes

 Private employers of athletes

 Lead agencies on dual career

 Tools in 4 service areas

-Dual career counselling aims at inter-personal counselling services to foster the coping, decision-making and planning ability of an athlete within times of fundamental change and transition.
+Counsel helps professionalize inter-personal counselling services to foster the coping, decision-making and planning ability of athletes in times of fundamental change and transition.